dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 We execute the program as

-    yfit = ns.sample()
+    logE = ns.sample()

-where `yfit` contains the optimal model fit.
-We can now ask optimal parameters, standard deviations, scale and most importantly the evidence.
+where `logE` is the 10log of the evidence.
+We can now ask optimal parameters, standard deviations, scale and the optimal fit of the model.

     param = ns.parameters
     stdev = ns.standardDeviations
     scale = ns.scale
-    evidence = ns.evidence.
+    yfit  = ns.modelfit

 The **Sample**s generated are collected in a **SampleList**, from which numerous items can be extracted.

     slist = ns.samples
-    param = slist.parameters
+    param = slist.parameters		## same as params above
     mlpar = slist.maxLikelihoodParameters

 See below for lists of available [**Prior**s](#list-priors),